alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

 ---

-One of the nice things about going to a conference in France is that their clocks are only an hour ahead of the UK -- close enough that I can sleep on my normal schedule, and I get some extra time in the morning.
+One of the nice things about going to a conference in France is that their clocks are only an hour ahead of the UK -- close enough that I can sleep on my normal schedule, and get some extra time in the morning.
 Before the first day of talks started properly, I went for a bit of a wander.

-The sun was shining, and I stumbled upon a lovely little park near the hotel:
+I stumbled upon a lovely little park near the hotel:

 {%
   picture